EduardaMichaelle/ProjetoPreProcessador/README.md

 ● Um código que não apresente erros de compilação, deve continuar desta forma após o pré-processamento

 ##
+📝 Implement a preprocessor for C that:

+● Remove source code comments

+● Expand include's and define's (constants and macros)

+● Remove line breaks, tabs and spaces where possible

+● The program must be presented with an executable that receives the .c file as a parameter to be preprocessed

+● Can be done in any language

+● A code that does not present compilation errors, must continue in this way after preprocessing
+##

 📌 A linguagem escolhida foi Python.

+📌 The chosen language was Python.